Pulover/PuloversMacroCreator/README.md

 * Inno Setup (5.5.2 or higher) installed.

 Notes:
 * Execute MacroCreator.ahk at least once to create the .ini file with the current version.
-You might need to copy from %AppData% to the script folder.
+You might need to copy it from %AppData% to the script folder.
 * Language files should be edited in Languages.xls.
 Run ExtractLangFiles.ahk to create the .Lang files in the Lang directory.